salonikumawat28/notes_management_app/README.md

 2. Document - Row/Record is called Document in MongoDB

 # TODO
-Add database points like who will create db, who will connect to db, when table will be create and who/when CRUD opreations will happen.
+1. Add database points like who will create db, who will connect to db, when table will be create and who/when CRUD opreations will happen.
+2. Explain and write about the database disconnect logic on server stop
+3. Add curl API for notes in readme